prodangp/CNN-analysis-on-ESC/README.md

 # Results

 Our experiments show that the use of residual layers and CRNNs can improve the performance of CNN architectures for ESC.
-A quantiative analysis can be found in the report.
+A quantitative analysis can be found in the report.

 # License